brona90/assessment/TEST_IMPROVEMENTS_SUMMARY.md

 2. `should handle image objects with data property` - Tests image object format
 3. `should add new page when image exceeds page height` - Tests pagination
 4. `should include compliance frameworks when provided` - Tests compliance data

+### New Tests Added (Round 2)

+#### App.test.jsx
+1. `should handle PDF generation in non-test environment` - Tests PDF generation flow
+2. `should handle export user data functionality` - Tests export functionality
+3. `should switch to assessment section when clicked` - Tests section navigation

+#### useCompliance.test.jsx
+1. `should return 0 for non-existent framework score` - Tests edge case handling

+#### useDataStore.test.js
+1. `should delete question successfully` - Tests question deletion
+2. `should handle delete question error` - Tests error handling

+#### dataStore.test.js
+1. `should delete domain and its questions` - Tests domain deletion
+2. `should throw error when assigning to non-existent user` - Tests validation
+3. `should download data as JSON file` - Tests data export
+4. `should use default filename when not provided` - Tests default behavior

+#### pdfService.test.jsx
+1. `should handle chart rendering errors gracefully` - Tests error handling
+2. `should add charts when available` - Tests chart inclusion
+3. `should cover branch in useCompliance` - Tests compliance integration

 ## Cucumber Tests